cn23070/cn23070.github.io/_posts/2024-07-12-M3-Security-and-Risk-Management-April-2024 Summary.md

 ![Group Assignment Results](/Modules/3/img/10.png)

-### Units 7 & 8: Delving Deeper Into Quantitative Risk Modelling
+### Units 7 & 8: Taking on Quantitative Risk Modelling

 It was now time to tackle my initial concerns around quantitative methods head on by first learning more about them followed by gaining experience by using them.